Top 10 reasons to visit Belfast

-An Enterprise service runs 8 times daily (5 times on Sundays) from Belfast to Dublin.
-The journey time is about 2 hours.
-Tel: 028 9089 9409, translink.co.uk.
+An Enterprise service runs eight times daily (five times on Sundays) from Belfast to Dublin.
+The journey time is about two hours.
+Tel: 028 9066 6630, translink.co.uk.

-Dublin Airport Express Coach Service operates to Dublin Airport, with a journey time of approximately 2 hours.
+Dublin Airport Express Coach Service operates to Dublin Airport, with a journey time of approximately two hours.
 Tel: 028 9066 6630, translink.co.uk.

 Travel by road from Dublin

-Belfast is compact and easy to navigate, so getting around the city is easy on foot or by taxi.
+Belfast is compact and easy to navigate, so getting around the city is easy on foot, bike or by taxi.
 However, if you want to wander a little further afield then there is a network of transport options which will get you to your desired destination.

-If you need further information during your visit, call in to the Belfast Welcome Centre, Donegall Place, or call on 028 9024 6609.
+For all the latest information on getting around, visit visitbelfast.com.
+And if you need further information during your visit, call in to the Visit Belfast Welcome Centre, Donegall Place, or call on 028 9024 6609.